-Asheville, located in the Blue Ridge Mountains, is probably best known as home to the Biltmore Estate.
-Built in the style of a French chateau, this mansion draws thousands of visitors each year.
-In fact, the Biltmore Estate is the largest privately-owned house in the United States.
 Moreover, Asheville is a great spot to explore nature by visiting the Pisgah National Forest or driving along the Blue Ridge Parkway.
-After spending the day outdoors, don’t forget to check out some of the local breweries.
+After spending the day outdoors, don’t forget to check out some local breweries, like Catawba Brewing Co., Twin Leaf Brewery, and Burial Brewing Co.
 Asheville is thought to have more breweries per capita than anywhere else in the U.S.!

 Distance from Atlanta: 250 miles (3 hours, 40 minutes)